 To be eligible, households must plan on purchasing food during the disaster benefit period.

-The household must have experienced one of the following adverse actions:
+The household must have experienced one of the following adverse effects because of the disaster:

 - Damage to home or self-employment property